Chart Color Schemes

 Educational outcomes in Corangamite - North fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has lower university qualification rates at 17.5%, significantly below Victoria's average of 33.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
+The area's university qualification rate is 17.5%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 12.7%, followed by graduate diplomas (2.6%) and postgraduate qualifications (2.2%).
-Vocational credentials are prominent, with 37.3% of residents aged 15+ holding them - advanced diplomas (10.8%) and certificates (26.5%).
+Vocational credentials are prevalent, with 37.3% of residents aged 15+ holding them, including advanced diplomas (10.8%) and certificates (26.5%).
+Educational participation is high, with 26.3% of residents currently enrolled in formal education, including 10.2% in primary, 8.4% in secondary, and 1.8% in tertiary education.

 Frequently Asked Questions - Education